SOS! Ready for Change. Do I Need a Life Coach or a Therapist?

 Remember, with any helping professional, you deserve to feel psychologically safe and ethically ‘held:’ it’s that safety that provides the conditions to nurture your wisdom and growth.

-You might also check out coaches and therapists through their websites, books, workshops, newsletters, podcasts or social media accounts - so that you get a feel of their approach, personality, values and style to ‘try before you buy.’
+You might also check out coaches and therapists through their websites, books, workshops, newsletters, podcasts or social media - so that you get a feel of them to ‘try before you buy.’

 If you give therapy a go and after a time, it starts to feel ‘too passive,’ or like you have a good handle on some of the roots of your challenges and you feel hungry for new resources, strategies and tools to experiment with, you may be ripe for coaching.